rcsgrv/HelpDeskTicketingSystem/README.md

 ### Install Dependencies

-Install required packages: pip install -r requirements.txt
+Install required packages:

+pip install -r requirements.txt

 ### Running the Application

-To start the Flask development server, run: py main.py
+To start the Flask development server run:

+py main.py

 This will launch the app at http://127.0.0.1:5000/.